restlet/restlet-framework-js/docs/doc-server-0.4.0.md

     var component = restlet.createComponent();

-A {Component} allows then to add one or several servers, configure virtual hosts and attach elements on them.
-Notice that a default virtual host (reachable using {getDefaultHost}) is automatically created and is used when any other virtual hosts match for the request.
+A component allows then to add one or several servers, configure virtual hosts and attach elements on them.
+Notice that a default virtual host (reachable using the method `getDefaultHost`) is automatically created and is used when any other virtual hosts match for the request.